1. Language and Speakers

 1.2.2 Location of language

 Within Western Australia, Mirniny people are known to have lived in Balladonia, Eucla, Mundrabilla, Mundrabilla Station, Norseman and Esperance.
-Migration has also seen groups settle in the Goldfields region, Tjuntjuntjara and as far north as Carnarvon in the Pilbara region.
+Migration has also seen groups settle in the Goldfields region, Tjuntjuntjarra and as far north as Carnarvon in the Pilbara region.
 Of course, this list is not exhaustive.

 1.2.3 Similarity with related languages